Do I Need to Reconfigure My Netgear Extender if I Replaced My Router?

 Now, you can move your Netgear extender to its preferred location.
 But the location you choose must be within the range of your WiFi router.

 In this way, you can reconfigure your Netgear WiFi range extender if you have replaced your wireless router.
-If you still have any concerns, feel free to reach us anytime.
+If you still face any technical issues, feel free to reach us anytime.